-Over its 25 year history Yellow Earth has worked with many of the best BEA actors, writers, directors and designers to create a wide range of award winning work from new writing to bold adaptations of classics; from family friendly shows to participatory and site responsive work.
-Yellow Earth also provides professional development opportunities for BEA artists while inspiring the next generation to get involved in the arts.
+Over its 25 year history Yellow Earth has worked with many of the best BESEA actors, writers, directors and designers to create a wide range of award winning work from new writing to bold adaptations of classics; from family friendly shows to participatory and site responsive work.
+Yellow Earth also provides professional development opportunities for BESEA artists while inspiring the next generation to get involved in the arts.

 David KS Tse was the founding Artistic Director 1995 – 2008 followed by Johnathan Man and Philippe Cherbonnier 2009-2010.

-Kumiko Mendl became Artistic Director in 2011 and set out to engage audiences in participatory and immersive work in new spaces with an ambition to produce fresh, vibrant work that reflects the BEA experience.
+Kumiko Mendl became Artistic Director in 2011 and set out to engage audiences in participatory and immersive work in new spaces with an ambition to produce fresh, vibrant work that reflects the BESEA experience.

 In the past three years the company has:

 The company is named after the seminal Chinese film, Yellow Earth directed by Chen Kaige, with cinematography by Zhang Yimou.
 The film was part of the 5th generation of “new wave” mainland Chinese filmmakers to come out of the 80’s and its combination of poetic lyricism and dark drama inspired many artists and audiences around the world.

-*We use the term British East Asian to mean people of the following descent;
+*We use the term British East and Southeast Asian to mean people of the following descent:

 Brunei, Burma, Cambodia, China, East Timor, Hong Kong, Indonesia, Japan, Laos, Macau, Malaysia, Mongolia, North Korea, Philippines, Singapore, South Korea, Taiwan, Thailand, Vietnam and their diasporas.These people remain severely underrepresented in the arts in the UK.

-Since our beginnings in 1995 our work continues to be informed by the rich, diverse perspectives and experiences of a rapidly growing and far reaching BEA community in the UK.
+Since our beginnings in 1995 our work continues to be informed by the rich, diverse perspectives and experiences of a rapidly growing and far reaching BESEA community in the UK.

-We identify and invest in BEA emerging and established actors, writers and directors and nurture and champion those artists, supporting them to make groundbreaking work that will increase the visibility and profile of BEA theatre in this country and beyond.
+We identify and invest in BESEA emerging and established actors, writers and directors and nurture and champion those artists, supporting them to make groundbreaking work that will increase the visibility and profile of BESEA theatre in this country and beyond.

-Through our productions, playreadings and extensive outreach work we engage and develop new audiences, and look to inspire the next generation of BEA artists.
+Through our productions, playreadings and extensive outreach work we engage and develop new audiences, and look to inspire the next generation of BESEA artists.